 With conventional engine systems, a proper grounding system is never floating.
 The engine is connected to seawater through the shaft.
 This path can be broken by the use of certain flex couplers.

-In our case, we isolate the prop shaft from seawater by mounting the bearings in plastic housings.
+In our case, we isolate the prop shaft from seawater by mounting the bearings in polymer housings.
 This breaks the electrical connection, minimizing the risk of corrosion issues due to connection to shore power in a marina.
 You should “ground” the negative battery as per E-11.
 This provides protection from electrical shock while connected to shore power while minimizing the risk of corrosion to your propeller and shaft.
 The motor and frame are grounded to the B- terminal on the motor controller, so you need not worry about connecting the frame to the grounding system.

 Do not ground it to the water.
 There should be a connection to the ac safety ground (green wire), preferably through a galvanic isolator.